FreddieAkeroyd/TkTclTix/README.md

-Tk / TCL / Tix with local modifications to build on Windows
+Tk / TCL / Tix with local modifications to build on Windows (MSVC) and work with Open GENIE

 Original code is on the "vendor" branch